daniellecgw/daniellecgw.github.io/research.md

 **Media Coverage:**
 - [ProPublica](https://www.propublica.org/article/alabama-researchers-segregation-academies-school-vouchers)

----

-### The Effects of Preserving Segregation: Evidence from All-White Private Schools
+### How Backlash in Schools Shaped the Political Evolution of People and Places: Evidence from All-White Private Schools
 <details>
   <summary>(with Michael Holcomb)</summary>
   <p>